ArtShield/pyOpENWatch/README.md

 pip install pyopenwatch
 ```

-Track NFTs as they are minted in the blockchain, with current tools,
+Fetch the NFTs that has been minted on the blockchain, with current tools,
 NFT data is hard to reach or depends on commercial third party
 APIs.